-At its seventy-second session in April 2018, MEPC adopted amendments to the Convention, which will enter into force in October 2019.
-The amendments are:
+At its seventy-second session in April 2018, MEPC adopted amendments to the Convention, which entered into force in October 2019.
+The amendments were:

-Several articles and regulations of the Ballast Water Management Convention refer to guidelines to be developed by the Organization and Conference resolution 1 invites IMO to develop these guidelines as a matter of urgency and adopt them as soon as practicable, and in any case before the entry into force of the Convention, with a view to facilitate global and uniform implementation of the instrument.
+Several articles and regulations of the Ballast Water Management Convention refer to guidelines to be developed by the Organization, and Conference resolution 1 invited IMO to develop these guidelines as a matter of urgency and adopt them as soon as practicable, and in any case before the entry into force of the Convention, with a view to facilitating global and uniform implementation of the instrument.

 In a commendable effort to facilitate the process, the IMO Member States have developed 14 sets of Guidelines from July 2005 to October 2008, some of which have since been further revised.
-This outstanding and probably unique output in the working history of MEPC, would have not been possible without the dedication of the BWWG and the technical support of the BLG, FSI and DE Sub-Committees.
+This outstanding and probably unique output in the working history of MEPC would have not been possible without the dedication of the Ballast Water Review Group (BWRG) and the technical support of the then BLG, FSI and DE Sub-Committees.

-It should be noted that, due to the complexity and multi-disciplinary nature of the problem posed by invasive aquatic species in ships' ballast water, the work is in its pioneering phase and knowledge is only now gathering in this respect.
-The Guidelines are kept under review by the MEPC and updated as new technologies emerge and additional knowledge becomes available.
+It should be noted that, due to the complexity and multi-disciplinary nature of the problem posed by invasive aquatic species in ships' ballast water, knowledge is still gathering in this respect, as also evidenced by the EBP.
+The Guidelines are therefore kept under review by the MEPC and updated as new technologies emerge and additional knowledge becomes available.

 The following is the up-to-date list of Guidelines relating to the uniform implementation of the BWM Convention that have been developed, adopted and, in some cases, revised since MEPC 53: